 Take a VIP food tour of Seattle’s Pike Place Market

 Northern California has always been a beacon for free spirits.
 While San Francisco is well-known as an epicenter of hippy nostalgia and relentlessly innovating tech and cuisine, the freewheeling culture extends well into the bohemian hamlets of the California coast and the old gold-mining towns of the Sierra foothills.
 There is one thing this bastion of bold individuals can agree on – a healthy respect for what their forefather John Muir deemed “temples of nature.”

-Marvel at the mammoth granite domes of Yosemite, cast a line into the crystal blue waters of Lake Tahoe, and embrace a giant redwood like a true tree hugger.
+Marvel at the mammoth granite domes of Yosemite, cast a line into the crystal blue waters of Lake Tahoe, embrace a giant redwood like a true tree hugger, and eat like a local at San Francisco’s Fisherman’s Wharf.
 Just leave enough space in your bag to take home a bottle of Sonoma Cabernet and a bit of the infectious, laidback style.

 Featured Sample Itinerary: 4-Day Essential San Francisco

 Feel the mist of Bridalveil Falls from the Yosemite Valley floor